orsonteodoro/oiledmachine-overlay/README.md

 Most ebuilds in this ebuild are assumed production ready.

-Disabled KEYWORDS has ambiguious meanings.
+Disabled KEYWORDS has ambiguous meanings.
 It can mean that it is either a live ebuild, or is incomplete, etc.

 ### Markings for not production ready